Project Manager I (San Francisco Unified School District)

 - Working level of AutoCAD computer drafting

-- Registration as a licensed architect in the state of California
+- Registration as a licensed architect in the state of California and experience in public school construction (K-12)

 - Ability to supervise, prepare, or participate in the design and production of final architectural contract documents for a wide variety of small construction and maintenance projects.